ericnewton/many-lives/README.md

 I attempted to switch from using tuples for small data types to `namedtuples` to improve readability, but performance suffered.

+The limits of the CPython implementation are unlikely to provide performance improvements with multi-threading, and the nature of the problem does not lend itself to other ways of making Python programs execute in parallel.

 ### C++

 I've not programmed professionally in C++ for years.
 It was a struggle to re-learn all the little idiosyncrasies of the language as I cobbled together a reasonable implementation.

-This version was easily the longest and most difficult to write.
+This version was easily the longest and most difficult to write (to this point, looking at you Haskell).
 I had to implement functions just to print anything but primitive types.
 If I wanted to see the LiveSet, I needed to write a loop to print the set.
 In all the other languages I could just print a set and I'd get something useful to use while debugging.

 Error messages for template errors have improved in the last 20 years, but I was still rewarded with a page of errors from a template